We generate scientific evidence to transform realities and guarantee reproductive rights.

-The research work at Ipas LAC has a transversal role, seeking to support the substantive activities of the organization through the use and generation of scientific evidence.
-The area’s strategy is based on four pillars:
+For us, research plays a transversal role, aimed at strengthening the substantive actions of the organization through the generation and strategic use of scientific evidence.
+The area’s strategy is articulated around four key axes:

 1

-Develop research and evaluation activities and projects to feed back into the design and implementation of Ipas LAC program strategies.
+Generate and apply scientific evidence, through research and evaluation projects, to strengthen the design and implementation of Ipas LAC program strategies.

 2